DPDK/dpdk/doc/guides/linux_gsg/sys_reqs.rst

 For details of the patches needed to use the DPDK with earlier kernel versions, see the DPDK FAQ included in the *DPDK Release Notes*.
-Note also that Redhat* Linux* 6.2 and 6.3 uses a 2.6.32 kernel that already has all the necessary patches applied.
+Note also that Red hat* Linux* 6.2 and 6.3 uses a 2.6.32 kernel that already has all the necessary patches applied.

 *   glibc >= 2.7 (for features related to cpuset)